-The geographical diversity of this state consists of the salt marshes of Kutch, the beaches and also the mountains of Saputara and Girnar and offers a complete package to the tourists visiting Gujarat.
+The geographical diversity of this state consists of the salt marshes of Kutch, the beaches and the mountains of Saputara and Girnar and offers a complete package to the tourists visiting Gujarat.

 Also, the vibrant culture that can be found in the popular celebrations of Raas and Garba form the essence of the Gujarati culture.

-Tourism in Gujarat
+Tourism In Gujarat

 Gujarat in its 26 districts, has the optimum variety any state can offer.
-Starting from the clean and pristine beaches on the Arabian sea and the mountains of the Sahyadri Range, Aravalli Range and Satpura Range to the unique topographical phenomenon of Rann of Kutch, Gujarat offers a package of varieties that a tourist can hardly expect in any other place.
-Tithal–the black sand beach , Mandvi Beach, Chorwad Beach, Ahmedpur- Mandvi Beach, Somnath Beach, Porbandar Beach, Dwarka Beach, the list of beaches in Gujarat is endless and so are the pilgrimage centers.
-Places like Dwarka and Somnath are integral parts of our Indian mythology and religion, so are the Ambaji Temple and the Hindu and Jain Temples of the Girnar Hills.
+Starting from the clean and pristine beaches of the Arabian Sea and the mountains of the Sahyadri Range, Aravalli Range and Satpura Range to the unique topographical phenomenon of Rann of Kutch, Gujarat offers a package of varieties that a tourist can hardly expect in any other place.
+Tithal–the black sand beach–Mandvi Beach, Chorwad-beach/" title="Chorwad Beach">Chorwad Beach, Ahmedpur Mandvi Beach, Somnath Beach, Porbandar Beach, Dwarka Beach–the list of beaches in Gujarat is endless and so are the pilgrimage centres.
+Places like Dwarka and Somnath are integral parts of our Indian mythology and religion, so are the Ambaji Temple and the Hindu and Jain Temples of the Girnar hills.

-Every corner of Gujarat has something unique to offer and with the efforts of the present state government to spread awareness about the diversities of the state, Gujarat, today, has become a real sought after destination.
+Every corner of Gujarat has something unique to offer and with the efforts of the present state government to spread awareness about the diversities of the state, Gujarat, today, has become a real sought-after destination.